basblsolver/BASBLib/LP-NLP-problems.md

-##  Summary of LP-NLP type problems
+##  Summary of LP-NLP bilevel problems

 Description of the [Linear-Nonlinear](LP-NLP-problems) type bilevel test problems: data and references